Eric Tweedale Stadium

 Eric Tweedale Stadium (formerly Granville Park Stadium), for sponsorship reasons also known as Merrylands RSL Rugby Park, is a rectangular stadium in Granville Park in the western Sydney suburb of Merrylands, New South Wales.
-The stadium, which cost 11.3 million dollars, designed by ARCH (formerly dwp) was opened in November 2021 on the ground of a previous stadium which generally referred to as Granville Park.
-The total capacity for the ground is 5,000, of which 750 can be seated on the grandstand.
+The stadium, which cost $11.3 million, designed by ARCH (formerly dwp), was opened in November 2021 on the grounds of a previous stadium which was generally referred to as Granville Park.
+The total capacity for the ground is 5,000, 750 of whom can be seated on the grandstand.

 One of the first sports clubs to play at Granville Park was the Granville Royals Rugby Club in the late 1880s.

 The land was owned by the City of Parramatta until May 2017 when the newly created Cumberland Council inherited the park, as a result of New South Wales council mergers.

 The stadium is the home ground of the Parramatta Two Blues club, founded in 1879, which competes in Sydney's premier rugby union competition, the Shute Shield.

 The clubhouse has a large hall suitable for hosting functions as well as changing room facilities and amenities.
 The main field has lighting suitable for hosting night time sports events.

 In 2021, the ground was renamed after the Australian rugby international and Two Blues player Eric Tweedale on the occasion of his 100th birthday.

-Granville Park is also one of the home grounds for the Greater Sydney Rams team that plays in the National Rugby Championship.
+Granville Park is also one of the home grounds for the Greater Sydney Rams team, which plays in the National Rugby Championship.
 The New South Wales Waratahs team plays occasional pre-season trial matches at the ground.

 There are also sporting facilities for soccer, cricket, and basketball.
 A children's Splash Park was built in 2014, and the reserve also has barbeque and picnic facilities.

-Over the course of the 2024 National Rugby League Women's season, the Parramatta Eels played 2 home games at Eric Tweedale Stadium.
-The first of which was against the Newcastle Knights on 24 August 2024, whom they lost against 36-16.
+Over the course of the 2024 National Rugby League Women's season, the Parramatta Eels played two home games at Eric Tweedale Stadium.
+The first of which was against the Newcastle Knights on 24 August 2024, whom they lost to, 36–16.
 The second home game they played at the venue was against the Gold Coast Titans on 8 September 2024.